papjuli/my-first-blog/notes.md

-# Django tutorial

-I'm following the
+These are the notes of the
 [Django girls tutorial](http://tutorial.djangogirls.org/en/index.html)
 to create a simple web application (a blog) using [Django](https://www.djangoproject.com/).

-## Notes

-### Creating the skeleton
+# Creating the skeleton

-To make a pyenv virtualenv and install django:
+### To make a pyenv virtualenv and install django:

     $ pyenv virtualenv 2.7.9 django
     $ pyenv activate django